openharmony/docs/en/application-dev/database/data-sync-of-distributed-data-object.md

    import distributedDataObject from '@ohos.data.distributedDataObject';
    ```

-2. Apply for required permissions.
+2. Apply for permissions.

-   1. Apply for the **ohos.permission.DISTRIBUTED_DATASYNC** permission.
+   1. Request the **ohos.permission.DISTRIBUTED_DATASYNC** permission.
 For details, see [Declaring Permissions in the Configuration File](../security/accesstoken-guidelines.md#declaring-permissions-in-the-configuration-file).
-   2. Display a dialog box to ask authorization from the user when the application is started for the first time.
+   2. Display a dialog box to ask for user authorization when the application is started for the first time.
 For details, see [Requesting User Authorization](../security/accesstoken-guidelines.md#requesting-user-authorization).

 3. Create a distributed data object instance.